1-Pyrroline-5-carboxylic acid

 1-Pyrroline-5-carboxylic acid (systematic name 3,4-dihydro-2H-pyrrole-2-carboxylic acid) is a cyclic imino acid.
 Its conjugate base and anion is 1-pyrroline-5-carboxylate (P5C).
-In solution, P5C is in spontaneous equilibrium with glutamate-5-semialdhyde (GSA).
+In solution, P5C is in spontaneous equilibrium with glutamate-5-semialdehyde (GSA).

+Biochemistry

 The stereoisomer (S)-1-pyrroline-5-carboxylate (also referred to as L-P5C) is an intermediate metabolite in the biosynthesis and degradation of proline and arginine.